SeamlessDistribution/seqr-prestashop-plugin/README.md

 For more information about SEQR API please check http://developer.seqr.com/merchant/webshop/

 ### Plugin directories and files: ###
-* controllers
+* controllers - front controllers used in the payment process
-* css
+* css - styles definition for the plugin
-* img
+* img - images
-* js
+* js - scripts required by the plugin
-* lib
+* lib - the SEQR e-commerce library and its Prestashop implementation
-* views
+* views - view definitions for the payment process
-* seqr.php
+* seqr.php - module entry point

 ### Major php classes ###
-* _seqr/seqr.php_ - an entry point of the module, provides information about module, administration form, installation and remove module procedure.
+* _seqr/seqr.php_ - an entry point of the module, provides information about module, administration form, the installation and remove module procedures.
-* _seqr/impl/prestashop/PsConfig.php_ - defines configuration for the Prestashop platform, installation, uninstall definitions.
+* _seqr/prestashop/PsConfig.php_ - defines configuration for the Prestashop platform, installation, uninstall definitions.
-* _seqr/impl/prestashop/PsFactory.php_ - defines conversion from Prestashop order to the unified invoice representation.
+* _seqr/prestashop/PsFactory.php_ - defines conversion from Prestashop order to the unified invoice representation.
-* _seqr/impl/prestashop/PsSeqrService.php_ - defines logic, sens request to the SEQR system via provided API (seqr/lib/api/SeqrApi.php)
+* _seqr/prestashop/PsSeqrService.php_ - defines logic, sends requests to the SEQR system via provided API (seqr/lib/api/SeqrApi.php)